How to get support for Microsoft Intune

 Azure Help + support experience

-If your instance of Intune doesn't run on GCC, navigating through Azure Help + support redirects you to the Intune Help and support experience to create and manage support incidents.
+You can no longer use the Azure Help + support experience to get assistance with Intune, unless your subscription is on a private cloud for government.
+If your instance of Intune doesn't run on a private cloud for government, navigating through Azure Help + support redirects you to the Intune Help and support experience to create and manage support incidents:

-When your Intune subscription hosted on the Government Compute Cloud (GCC), which is also known as a sovereign cloud like Azure Government, you don’t yet have access to the newer Intune Help and support experience.
+When your Intune subscription hosted on the private cloud for government, which is also known as a sovereign cloud like Azure Government, you don’t yet have access to the newer Intune Help and support experience.
 Instead, use the following information go get support for Intune.

 Create an online support ticket